aymanshams07/generative_modeling_play/README.md

-# Visualfx
-Repo of my work related to VFX
+# Art and creative applications of Ai

 ## Project 1 : UnPaired image-to-image translation using cycle consistent GANs for Sim2Real task